 Since I try to make my recipes gluten free, I’ve used an all-purpose gluten free flour.

-Oats: While oats are naturally gluten free, you want to use a brand like Bob's Red Mill Gluten Free Old Fashioned Rolled Oats that is certified to be gluten free.
+Gluten free oats: While oats are naturally gluten free, you want to use gluten free oats from a brand like Bob's Red Mill Gluten Free Old Fashioned Rolled Oats that is certified to be gluten free.

 Mix-ins: You should make sure all the mixed-in ingredients are also gluten free.
 Obviously, nuts, dried cranberries, coconut, seeds, and raisins are naturally gluten free.

-This Mama’s tips for making a gluten free oatmeal cookie recipe
+Tips for making the best gluten free oatmeal cookie

 You can also use Swerve (granular) sweetener, which is very popular with people on Keto diets.
 I love using Swerve in my baking as it cooks up just like regular sugar.